-Here you will find step by step guidelines with details of how to get started and how to setup drivers etc.
+Here you will find step-by-step guidelines with details of how to get started and how to setup drivers etc.

-14 RTU32N I/O Setup in WorkSuite
+14 RTU32M I/O Setup in WorkSuite®

-It is highly recommended to take a training course on the RTU32 product series and the WorkSuite package.
-It will save you a lot of time and is a good investment because you will get familiar with the software and hardware and be able to quickly take advantage of all the RTU and WorkSuite powerful features.
-Contact your local distributor, or Brodersen for RTU/WorkSuite training exercises.
+It is highly recommended to take a training course on the RTU32 product series and the WorkSuite® package.
+It will save you a lot of time and is a good investment because you will get familiar with the software and hardware and be able to quickly take advantage of all the RTU and WorkSuite® powerful features.
+Contact your local distributor, or Brodersen for RTU/WorkSuite® training exercises.

-Besides the basic WorkSuite standard PLC programming environment and EN/IEC61131-3 programming languages, there are some functions and features which are specific for the RTU32N Product Series.
+Besides the basic WorkSuite® standard PLC programming environment and EN/IEC61131-3 programming languages, there are some functions and features which are specific for the RTU32M Product Series.

-14.2 WorkSuite I/O Drivers for RTU32N
+14.2 WorkSuite® I/O Drivers for RTU32M

-The WorkSuite I/O Drivers for the RTU32N are used to access the physical inputs and outputs on the RTU32N and the connected I/O expansion modules.
-All RTU inputs are read online when the PLC runtime cycle is started and all outputs are written online at the end of the runtime cycle.
+The WorkSuite® I/O Drivers for the RTU32M are used to access the physical inputs and outputs.
+All RTU inputs are read online when the PLC runtime cycle is started, and all outputs are written online at the end of the runtime cycle.